ankushg/home-cluster/SETUP.md

 ### :warning:&nbsp; pre-commit

 It is advisable to install [pre-commit](https://pre-commit.com/) and the pre-commit hooks that come with this repository.
-[sops-pre-commit](https://github.com/k8s-at-home/sops-pre-commit) will check to make sure you are not by accident commiting your secrets un-encrypted.
+[sops-pre-commit](https://github.com/k8s-at-home/sops-pre-commit) and [gitleaks](https://github.com/zricethezav/gitleaks) will check to make sure you are not by accident commiting your secrets un-encrypted.

 After pre-commit is installed on your machine run: